Microsoft Copilot Chat

 Security Considerations

-This Microsoft Copilot edition (Commercial data protection for Microsoft Copilot) has been evaluated by the University’s Information Security team, and it has been deemed safe to use for up to Level 3 (Three) data avoiding the use of any private, sensitive, personally identifiable or confidential information.
+This Microsoft Copilot edition (Commercial data protection for Microsoft Copilot) has been evaluated by the University’s Information Security team, and it has been deemed safe to use for up to Level 3 (Three) data.

 Guidelines on using artificial intelligence (University of Toronto Information Security)